dmparrishphd/tRivia/character.array/character.array.md

 ## VALUE

-The return is an array having dimensions consistent with the splits.
+The return is a `character array` having dimensions consistent with the splits.

 ## EXAMPLES